 Tight deadlines and difficult decisions will come fast and heavy in nearly every position available to logistics professionals.
 But don’t let this intimidate you.
 With the assistance of the team around you and experienced leadership, you’ll learn as you go and continually optimize processes over time.

-#6: Transportation Professionals Receive Consistent Training and Education
+#6: Transportation Professionals Receive Ongoing Training

 To do so, great companies make investments in each employee in the form of continued education and training.
 If you’re looking to expand your professional skillset and add to your arsenal of knowledge over time, transportation is a great industry to get into.

-Not only will you learn the hard skills associated with your job — like the intricacies of freight pricing (for salespeople) — but you’ll also develop perseverance, problem-solving and other soft skills that will benefit you for the rest of your professional journey.
+Not only will you learn the hard skills associated with your job — like the intricacies of freight pricing (for salespeople) — but you’ll also develop perseverance, problem-solving, and other soft skills that will benefit you for the rest of your professional journey.

-Make sure to give it a read as this article is full of information to help you set expectations for what a sales position would mean.
+The article is full of information to help you set expectations for what a sales position would mean.

-Also, here at ATS, we have a variety of openings — in sales and many other areas — in multiple locations across the U.S.
+Also, here at ATS, we have a variety of openings — in sales and many other areas — in multiple locations across the U.S. We’d be happy to discuss how ATS can become your next career home.